sandflysecurity/sandfly-entropyscan/README.md

 # Agentless Linux Security

-Sandfly Security produces an agentless intrusion detection and incident response platform for Linux.
+Sandfly Security produces an agentless endpoint detection and incident response platform (EDR) for Linux.
 Automated entropy checks are just one of thousands of things we search for to find intruders without loading any software on your Linux endpoints.